Skip to main content

 Quick Examples #

-To create a Helmfile configuration, make a directory that contains a file with the name helmfile.yaml.gotmpl.
-This file is the main configuration file.
-It can reference other files.
+To create a Helmfile configuration, make a directory that contains a file with the name helmfile.yaml.gotmpl and add some configuration to the file.
+The simplest Helmfile configuration looks like this:

 ---